Mapusa Friday Market

 Mapusa Friday Market in North Goa

 One of the best places for marketing traditional and local products is the Mapusa Friday Market in Goa.
-Well you may be thinking that how can be a market be included in tourists list.
-Then it is to say that travelling does not only mean exploring exotic places but marketing and buying local productions of the place you are visiting are also part of your travel.
-To make the travel memorable most of the travelers buy some souvenir for them or their loved ones.
+Well, you may be thinking that how can a market be included in the tourist list?
+Then it is to say that traveling does not only mean exploring exotic places but marketing and buying local productions of the place you are visiting are also part of your travel.
+To make the travel memorable most of the travelers buy some souvenirs for themselves or their loved ones.
 So whenever you are in Goa you should make a visit to this market which is available only on Friday every week.

 Every week on Friday, the local and neighboring vendors from Bardez and Tirwadi sell their products in this special market which is visited by foreigners and Indians as well.
 Small entrepreneurs and farmers from Goa make an income from this market by selling their products to their customers.
 The products are fresh as well as inexpensive.

 The market is in Bicholim very near to the bus stand of Mapusa.
 This bus stand is well linked with neighboring states and the rest of Goa as well.
 And you would not feel any hassle to carry your bought materials home as the local taxi and auto stand is situated in close proximity.

 You can feel the real essence of the small state in this market.
 It is a mixture of colorful products and the noise of the customers and vendors exchanging materials.
 Items are sold by Goa vendors who all come from the surrounding villages for selling different kinds of items grown or manufactured by them.
 Types of materials found in the market are as follows:

 - Organically produced fresh fruits

 - Specialized Goan homemade materials, straw hats, and many more creative things.